nidragedd/nidragedd.github.io/_posts/2019-09-01-how-did-i-get-there.md

 This new adventure began 3 months ago and since then I have already been approached by several people from my more or less close circle who told me: _"what luck you have, DataScience is a subject I am interested in but I do not know where to start...."_
 {: style="text-align: justify;"}
 That's right.
 The same thing happened to me.
 So I shared with them the following information to help them enter this wonderful world of DataScience.
+This gave me the idea to write down this path so that it will be easier to share for the next person that will ask me this question.
 {: style="text-align: justify;"}

 ## How did it happen ?